jenkinsci/libvirt-agent-plugin/README.md

 you can test your connection typing, from your Jenkins Server:

      virsh connect xen+ssh://username@hostname:port/system

-You will have to set up public key authentication for the connection that can be used by the Jenkins service user.

 To verify all your parameters you can click on *Test Connection* button and check the output reported.